methodgames/methodgames.github.io/roleplay.md

 - Non-decaying bases:
     - **Twig blocks should not be destroyed.** Twig is not considered a secure building material and loot stored behind twig or **in unsecure areas of a base** will not be returned.
 You are responsible for securing your loot before logging off.
 This rule is not meant to encourage stealing.
     - Compounds are considered secure.
 Unlocked storage, locked storage, and deployables within secure areas of a base or compound cannot be looted.
 If you are caught looting a non-decaying base, you may be asked to leave or killed.
+    - The legacy shelters will be considered building blocks, not deployables, and therefore should not be broken.
+They should be allowed to fully decay before the contents can be looted.
     - Unsecure deployables may be looted.
         - Unsecure deployables refer to items within building privilage that are either unlocked or cannot be locked and that are that are accessible without boosting, placing twig, flying, etc.
         - Boxes outside of building privilege are not considered secure and may be destroyed